edgelesssys/constellation/docs/docs/getting-started/mini-constellation.md

 # Mini Constellation

-With `constellation mini`, users can deploy and test Constellation without the need for a cloud subscription.
+With `constellation mini`, users can deploy and test Constellation locally without the need for a cloud subscription.

 The command uses virtualization to create a local cluster with one control-plane and one worker node.